 One natural notion we expect to see for geometric spaces is the notion of when an object is "smooth".
 In algebraic geometry, this notion, called nonsingularity (or regularity, although we won't use this term) is easy to define but a bit subtle in practice.
 We will soon define what it means for a scheme to be nonsingular (or regular) at a point.
-The Jacobian criterion will show that this corresponds to smoothness as you may have seen it before.
+The Jacobian criterion will show that this corresponds to smoothness in situations where you may have seen it before.
 A point that is not nonsingular is (not surprisingly) called singular ("not smooth").
 A scheme is said to be nonsingular if all its points are nonsingular, and singular if one of its points is singular.

 The notion of nonsingularity is less useful than you might think.
 Grothendieck taught us that the more important notions are properties of morphisms, not of objects, and there is indeed a "relative notion" that applies to a morphism of schemes $f: X \to Y$ that is much better-behaved (corresponding to the notion of submersion in differential geometry).
 For this reason, the word "smooth" is reserved for these morphisms.
-We will discuss smooth morphisms in Chapter 26.
-However, nonsingularity is still useful, especially in (co)dimension 1, and we shall discuss this case (of discrete valuation rings) in §13.3.
+(This is why "smooth" has often been in quotes when mentioned until now.)
+We will discuss smooth morphisms (without quotes!) in Chapter 26.
+However, nonsingularity is still useful, especially in (co)dimension 1, and we shall discuss this case (of discrete valuation rings) in §13.4.